xmatters-tko/battlesnake-java/README.md

 This application supports the [Getting Started with Java on Heroku](https://devcenter.heroku.com/articles/getting-started-with-java) article - check it out.

+## Pre-requisite Accounts
+Every team must show up with a laptop and create the following accounts in order to use the provided start snake.
+You are welcome to use an existing accounts if you have them already.
+* Create a free account on Github - https://www.github.com/
+* Create a free account on Heroku - https://www.heroku.com/

 ## Prerequisite Software
-You'll need the follwing software on your computer before you can get started:
+You'll need the follwing software on your computer before you can get started with this project:
 - [GitHub CLI 2.x](https://git-scm.com/downloads)
 - [Heroku CLI 5.x](https://cli.heroku.com/).